aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/thanksgiving-day/gods-goodness-the-testament-of-america-by-rabbi-milton-steinberg-1945.html.md

 <body>
 Title: God’s Goodness — the Testament of America, for Thanksgiving Day by Rabbi Milton Steinberg (1945)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=25370">http://opensiddur.org/?p=25370</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=25370">http://opensiddur.org/?p=25370</a>
 <p />
 <hr />